-Here are a few tips to make a batch of this spring delicacy.
+Here are a few tips to make a batch of Dandelion Wine, a spring delicacy.

 We all know that when life gives us lemons we should make lemonade, but did you know that when life gives us weeds, we should make dandelion wine?